jcs/ssh-agent-card-prompt/README.md

 **ssh-agent-card-prompt** - intercept
 ssh-agent(1)
-requests for SSH key signing that requires tapping a physical security key and prompt the user
+requests for SSH key signing that require tapping a physical security key and prompt the user

 # SYNOPSIS